New Croatian president targets government over economy

 Croatia's economy has been in recession for six years and unemployment stands at 19 percent.

-Prime Minister Zoran Milanovic, whose Social Democrats trail the president's centre-right HDZ party in opinion polls, responded negatively to her demand for a special meeting.
+Prime Minister Zoran Milanovic, whose Social Democrats trail the president's center HDZ party in opinion polls, responded negatively to her demand for a special meeting.

 "No president has ever dared demand that from the government, which holds sessions every week," he said late on Sunday.
 "I can't imagine what it would look like, what would be the agenda.
 It is practically inconceivable."